-2. Support
+Support

 a.
-Dispatcher
+Dispatcher/Scheduler

 This position is responsible for scheduling and coordinating the transportation of students to and from school and related school district-sponsored activities and for covering all bus routes by drivers daily.
-The dispatcher may also schedule motor pool vehicles for district employees and may maintain records.
+This position may\also schedule other district vehicles for district employees and maintain required records.
+This position may also assure that radio and other communication transmissions are monitored and maintained while ensuring proper radio protocols per Federal Communications Commission (FCC) regulations.